openmobilehub/android-omh-auth/README.md

 5. In the "Application Type" option, select "Android".
 6. Set your application package name (Use "com.omh.android.auth.sample" if you are following the starter-code)
-7. Add your debug or release SHA-1 fingerprint.
+7. Add your debug or release SHA-1 fingerprint:
+      1. Create a new keystore and sign your APK/Bundle by following the instructions in the official Android documentation: [Generate a Keystore](https://developer.android.com/studio/publish/app-signing#generate-key).
+      2. Obtain the certificate fingerprint (SHA-1) from your keystore using the guidelines in the official Google Developers documentation: [Using keytool on the certificate](https://developers.google.com/android/guides/client-auth#using_keytool_on_the_certificate).
-8. In the [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) add the test users that you will be using for QA and development.
+9. In the [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) add the test users that you will be using for QA and development.
 Without this step you won't be able to access the application while it's in testing mode.
-9. You're all set!
+10. You're all set!

 ## Add the Client ID to your app